Asia-Pacific: Overview of merger regimes

 The Competition Authority has not implemented its merger control legislation yet.

-The Malaysian Competition Commission ("MyCC") is not yet enforcing a general merger control regime.
-However, sector-specific laws and guidelines regulate transactions in the communications and multimedia sector (Malaysian Communications and Multimedia Commission) and in the aviation segment (Malaysian Aviation Commission).
+The Malaysian Competition Commission (the "MyCC") is not yet enforcing a general merger control regime.
+However, sector-specific laws and guidelines regulate transactions in the communications and multimedia sectors (Malaysian Communications and Multimedia Commission) and in the aviation segment (Malaysian Aviation Commission).

 Mongolian competition law provides for a merger control regime, but we are not aware of any enforcement cases.

-The New Caledonian Competition Authority ("NCCA") is a newly established independent authority that has already been active in reviewing mergers.
-To our knowledge, the NCCA has already examined close to 40 transactions and cleared four with commitments.
+The New Caledonian Competition Authority (the "NCCA") is a newly established independent authority that has already been active in reviewing mergers.
+To our knowledge, the NCCA has already examined close to 60 transactions and cleared eight with commitments.
 The NCCA also has specific powers regarding operations in the retail market sector.

 No competition law